blackdwarf/core-docs/docs/core-concepts/core-sdk/cli/dotnet-restore.md

 ## NAME

-`dotnet-restore` - restores the dependencies and tools of a project
+`dotnet restore` - restores the dependencies and tools of a project

 ## SYNOPSIS

-dotnet-restore [--source]
+dotnet restore [--source]
     [--packages] [--disable-parallel]
     [--fallbacksource] [--configfile] [--verbosity]
     [< root >]

 ## DESCRIPTION

-`dotnet-restore` will use NuGet to restore dependencies as well as project-specific tools that are specified in the project.json file.
+`dotnet restore` will use NuGet to restore dependencies as well as project-specific tools that are specified in the project.json file.
 By default, the restoration of dependencies and tools will be done in parallel.

 In order to restore the dependencies, NuGet needs feeds where the packages are located.
 Feeds are usually provided via the